OctopusDeployLabs/terraform-provider-octopusdeploy/CONTRIBUTING.md

 ## Getting Started

 This project is built, tested, and released by workflows defined in GitHub Actions (see [Actions](/actions/) for more information).
 Release management is controlled through [Release-Please](https://github.com/googleapis/release-please).

+Please use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary), and choose the "Squash and Merge" option to merge your PR (so we get a nice, clear Git history that makes it obvious what's changed)

 ### Issues